 Employees who become aware of any wrongdoing or suspected wrongdoing, either financial or non-financial, are encouraged to report such matters as described below.
-An act of wrongdoing or suspected wrongdoing may relate to (i) financial matters such as accounting, internal control or auditing matters, or (ii) non-financial matters such as a violation of the Company's Code of Business Conduct and Ethics or a violation or suspected violation of any applicable law, rule or regulation in any Company workplace.
+An act of wrongdoing or suspected wrongdoing may relate to (i) financial matters such as accounting, internal control or auditing matters, or (ii) non-financial matters such as a violation of the Company's Code of Business Conduct and Ethics, a danger to health or safety, or a violation or suspected violation of any applicable law, rule or regulation in any Company workplace and may be committed by employees, officers, directors, clients, vendors, contractors, and other third parties that conduct business with the Company.